-This white paper helps families understand the services they need, according to the complexity of their wealth management goals and needs.
+This white paper helps families understand the complexity of their wealth management goals and needs.
 The paper also addresses the type of institutions and advisors investors will run across, explaining what services to expect from each type of firm.

 Recommended for: Wealth owners

-This white paper helps families understand the services they need, according to the complexity of their wealth management goals and needs.
+This white paper helps families understand the complexity of their wealth management goals and needs.

 When interviewing a wealth advisor, you might choose from among this list of questions the ones that are most relevant for your situation.

 With escalating family office costs, increasing complexity of the investment markets, and SEC regulatory changes, families are taking a more thoughtful approach to their investment function and co